tomkyle/Databases/README.md

 - **type:** the database type, defaults to `mysql`
 - **port:** the database port, defaults to `3306`

-##Usage

-###Single Database
+###Usage
-1. Describe your database connection in array or StdClass
+1. Describe your database connection in Array or StdClass
-2. Pass database description to new DatabaseConfig object
+2. Pass database description to new `DatabaseConfig` object
-3. Pass DabaseConfig to new DatabaseFactory
+3. Pass `DatabaseConfig` to new `DatabaseFactory`
 4. Let factory create generic connection

 ```php